 Supplements vary greatly in price and quality, but you won’t go wrong with lion’s mane supplements from Host Defense.

-He has written books, published in peer-reviewed journals, been awarded patents, and even discovered a few new mushroom species along the way.
+He has written books, been published in peer-reviewed journals, received 22 patents for mushroom-related technologies, and even discovered a few new mushroom species along the way.

-He calls lion’s mane “the first smart mushroom” that is “nature’s nutrient for your neurons.”
-(29)
+Stamets refers to lion’s mane as the first “smart mushroom” that is “nature’s nutrient for your neurons.”

 Both contain sustainably cultivated organic mushrooms.

-These are full spectrum supplements which contain dried fruiting bodies and mycelium, parts of the mushroom that each bring their own set of health benefits to the table.
+These are full spectrum supplements which contain dried fruiting bodies and mycelium, parts of the mushroom that each have unique health benefits.

 Some of lion’s mane compounds are best extracted by water, others by alcohol, and others by heat, so Host Defense uses a triple extraction process.